Skip to main content

 Finally, the impact of the HPA axis and its primary hormone, cortisol, cannot be overstated.
 In today’s high-pressure work environments, many employees exist in a state of chronic, low-grade stress.
 This leads to a perpetually activated HPA axis and elevated cortisol levels.

 Cortisol’s effects are directly antithetical to the goals of most wellness programs.
-It stimulates gluconeogenesis (the creation of new glucose), which can raise and worsen insulin resistance.
+It stimulates gluconeogenesis (the creation of new glucose), which can raise blood sugar and worsen insulin resistance.
 It promotes the breakdown of muscle protein for fuel.

 And it has a profound effect on appetite, increasing cravings for high-fat, high-sugar “comfort foods.”
 An employee dealing with high work stress, financial worries, or poor sleep is operating with a physiological handicap.
 Their internal chemistry is actively promoting the very conditions ∞ fat storage, muscle loss, poor dietary choices ∞ that the wellness program is trying to combat.